History of ESPN on ABC: Dan Fouts, Dennis Miller and later John Madden join Monday Night Football

 Unexpectedly, comedian Dennis Miller joined the cast in 2000, along with Dan Fouts.
-The move was ultimately regarded as a bust by many viewers and commentators.
+The move was ultimately regarded as a bust by a number of viewers and commentators.
 ABC briefly considered adding radio personality Rush Limbaugh before Miller was added to the broadcast team, despite having no prior sports broadcast experience (Limbaugh would instead be assigned as a commentator to Sunday NFL Countdown on ABC sister ESPN).
 Miller demonstrated a knowledge of the game and its personalities, although at times he tended to lapse into sometimes obscure analogy-riddled streams of consciousness similar to the "rants" of his standup comedy act.
 ABC even set up a webpage dedicated to explaining Miller's sometimes obscure pop culture references.
 Soon, it would become apparent that Miller's comedy did not mix with football.

 In 2002, both Dennis Miller and Dan Fouts were dropped and John Madden joined Al Michaels in a two-man booth.
 Madden was a coach for the Oakland Raiders, namesake of the seminal Madden NFL video game series, and a successful broadcaster for 21 years – first with CBS until 1993 and then with Fox – before joining Monday Night Football.